petershin/liferay-learn/docs/commerce/latest/en/product-management/creating-and-managing-products/products/product-images.md

 {bdg-secondary}`Liferay DXP 2024.Q1+/Portal 7.4 GA112+` You can now tag images using tags from the Global scope.
 See [Tagging Content and Managing Tags](https://learn.liferay.com/w/dxp/content-authoring-and-management/tags-and-categories/tagging-content-and-managing-tags) for more information.

 This adds the new image to the product.
 Note that under _Options_, the message "_There are no options set as the SKU contributor._" may appear.
-If this message appears, then the product does not have additional associated SKUs and the image added is the only one associated with the product.
+If this message appears, the product does not have additional associated SKUs, and the image added is the only one associated with the product.

 ## Adding Multiple Images